Research integrity and good scientific practices

 Good practises are a series of individual and organisational actions and behaviours based on the fundamental values of science, that express the principles and responsibilities that scientific integrity implies.
 Good scientific practices support responsible conduct in research.

 Conflicts of interests

-Conflicts of interest arise in situations in which adequate compliance with public professional obligations and responsibilities, professional criteria or judgment, or compliance with the institutional mission may be unduly affected by private or secondary interests.
-Conflicts of interest should NOT be identified with malpractice in research, but if they are not handled properly, they represent a clear threat to scientific integrity.
+Conflicts of interest arise in situations where the proper performance of public professional obligations and responsibilities, professional criteria or judgement, or undertaking the institutional mission may be unduly influenced by private or secondary interests.
+Conflicts of interest should NOT be classified as research malpractice, but if not managed properly they clearly represent a threat to research integrity.

 Deviations from scientific good practises

 In the undertaking of scientific research there are numerous conducts that do not comply with rigorous and responsible practices.
 These can be categorized according to the effects and consequences that are derived.
 The most serious violations of good scientific practice are fabrication and falsification, although plagiarism is also commonly recognised as research misconduct.
 In addition to fabrication, falsification and plagiarism, there are other unacceptable practices that, without falsifying or distorting the recording of data and results, likewise constitute irresponsible and, therefore, undesirable behaviour.